github/government.github.com/_posts/2013-10-17-xas-software.md

 use data measured at synchrotron facilities from around the world to the fullest extent.

-The programs built using Demeter -- Athena (for XAS data processing), Artemis (for quantitative XAS data analysis), and Hephaestus (a souped-up periodic table for the XAS practitioner) -- enable thousands of scientists from around the country and the world to make scientific progress using XAS.
+The programs built using Demeter &ndash; Athena (for XAS data processing), Artemis (for quantitative XAS data analysis), and Hephaestus (a souped-up periodic table for the XAS practitioner) &ndash; enable thousands of scientists from around the country and the world to make scientific progress using XAS.